Edwards-R/redlist_docs/bayesian_docs.md

 ### Lichens and crossing the 0 line
 *I am waiting to hear back from the Lichen Red List team.
 The only information I have regarding this project comes from a third party source and I want to be sure that I have my information correct before contributing to the confusion that currently exists*

+## Document that we are using the upper 90% CI, replacing the above